nuxt/nuxt/docs/content/4.examples/3.composables/use-fetch.md

 ---
-title: "useFetch"
-description: "This example shows how to use useFetch to fetch data from an API endpoint."
 toc: false
 ---

+# useFetch

+This example shows how to use useFetch to fetch data from an API endpoint.

 ::alert{type=info icon=💡}
 Nuxt will automatically read files in the `~/server/api` directory to create API endpoints.